 This is my perfect bedtime routine for your teething baby:

 A warm bath is perfect at bedtime for a couple of reasons.
 It distracts them from their pain and discomfort and it really helps their whole body to relax ready for bed.
 If your baby is suffering from nappy or dribble rash or possibly eczema due to teething just use warm water to wash them, bubbles or soap will only irritate their skin further.

 This may sound like I am stating the obvious but when a baby is already upset from teething they need to have some extra TLC and taking a little more time to dab them dry, checking every roll and fold, being extra careful on those sore areas, it all helps to reduce some of their stress.

 Cuddles just work every time, don’t they?
 In between each stage, I would just take a bit of time to reassure them with kisses and hugs.

 Most babies love music and if you set the right tone you will see them relax so much faster.
-When I was having trouble with Jake sleeping we solved this by playing specially composed music.
+When I was having trouble with Jake sleeping we solved this by playing specially composed music designed to help a baby drift soundly off to sleep.
+It worked wonders for him at bedtime.
 You can read all about it and find the link to the music here.